tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/部署指南/使用自建集群部署_intl_en.md

 ### Security group and permission requirements

-In most cases, we recommend you use a dedicated Linux account to deploy and run GooseFS.
+In most cases, you are advised to use a dedicated Linux account to deploy and run GooseFS.
 For example, in the self-built cluster and EMR environment, you can use the Hadoop user to deploy and run GooseFS.
 If batch deployment is used, the following permissions are also needed:

 - Permission to switch to the root account or use `sudo`.
 - The running and deployment account needs to have permission to read and write to the installation directory.